 Aubrey I built a Castle on the site of what had been the home of a Saxon named Ulwine, of whom, such is the price of defeat, little now is known.
 His son Aubrey II started to build in stone, and the keep which you can see today is all that remains, next to the family home.
 His son, Aubrey III, was created an Earl by Empress Matilda and chose the title of Oxford, a title which continued for many generations until finally becoming extinct with the death of the twentieth Earl, also an Aubrey, in 1702.

 ‘The de Veres, Earls of Oxford, were the longest and most illustrious line of nobles that England has ever seen’.
 Lord Macauley.

 Illustrious, and fierce.
 The ‘fighting Veres’ served their Kings, if they believed in them, in every major military engagement from the Crusades to the Battle of the Boyne.
-The second Earl fought with Richard the Lionheart and was with him on the First Crusade to the Holy Land in 1098.
 During the Battle of Antioch, with night falling, the enemy looked to be saved by the encroaching darkness when a brilliant five-pointed star appeared on the standard being carried by de Vere.
 The battlefield was illuminated and the victory won, and the de Veres carried the star as their emblem ever since.